UK-MAC/TeaLeaf3D_HYPRE/README.md

-## PETSc

-- Download a copy of PETSc from mcs.anl.gov/petsc/, we use version 3.5.2
-- Extract the downloaded copy of PETSc, and copy in the `build-petsc.sh` found in the TeaLeaf repository.
-- Edit the `build-petsc.sh` script and change the BLAS_DIR, MPI_DIR and INSTALL_DIR environment variables.
-  - If you are only building PETSc for use with TeaLeaf, the consider installing to `libs/petsc` in the TeaLeaf directory.
-- Run the script to build and install PETSc.

 # TeaLeaf

 ## Compling

-- In many case just typing `make` in the required software version will work.
-This is the case when the mpif90 and mpicc scripts point to the correct compilers and the required libraries are already in the user path.
+In many cases just typing `make` in the required software version will work.
+This is the case when the mpif90 and mpicc scripts point to the correct compilers.

 If the MPI compilers have different names then the build process needs to notified of this by defining two environment variables, `MPI_COMPILER` and